Grassfarming

 Cattle are smart grazers

-Canadian researchers compared the nutrient value of
+Canadian researchers compared the nutrient value of randomly

-selected.
-Invariably, the cattle selected grass that was higher in protein
+the cattle selected grass that was higher in protein and mineral content.
+Judging

-and mineral content.
-Judging by their results, the researchers cautioned
+by their results, the researchers cautioned that a standard analysis of pasture

-the actual amount of nutrients that cattle glean from the pasture.
-(J.
+grasses is likely to underestimate the actual amount of nutrients that cattle

-D. Poppet al, "Nutrient selection by cattle from grass and grass/legume
+glean from the pasture.
+(J. D. Poppet al, "Nutrient selection by cattle

 (Canadian Journal